rcruz04/azure-network-protocols/README.md

 *Create a Linux Virtual Machine*
 </h3>
 <p>
-In the same way create a linux virtual machine and call it "VM2" with the same username and password (this is not best practice but for the lab its fine). <ins>Make sure to select the same VNET under the network tab</ins> it wont work if you don't.
+In the same way create a linux virtual machine and call it "VM2" with the same username and password (this is not best practice but for the lab it's fine). <ins>Make sure to select the same VNET under the network tab</ins> it won't work if you don't.
 </p>
 <br />